 - Why we need Congress to help more military families qualify for food aid: Op-Ed in The San Diego Union-Tribune with Representative Susan A. Davis.
 February 2017

-- H.R.1078 - Military Hunger Prevention Act: MAZON works with Rep. Susan A. Davis [D-CA] to introduce a bill to exclude the BAH from counting as income for determining eligibility for SNAP.
+- Military Hunger Prevention Act of 2018: MAZON works with Rep. Susan A. Davis [D-CA] to introduce a bill to exclude the BAH from counting as income for determining eligibility for SNAP.
 The bill currently has 61 bipartisan congressional sponsors.
 February 2017

 - Statement on Nomination of David Shulkin as Veterans Affairs Secretary: MAZON welcomes President-elect Donald Trump’s nomination of Dr. David Shulkin as Secretary of Veterans Affairs.
 As undersecretary for health at the Department of Veterans Affairs – an appointment by President Obama in 2015 – Dr. Shulkin has increased the department’s efforts to identify and address hunger among veterans.
 January 2017

-- Military Hunger Prevention Act: If enacted, this legislation will make a meaningful difference to the tens of thousands of currently serving military families who struggle with food insecurity yet face a needless barrier to accessing the Supplemental Nutrition Assistance Program (SNAP).
+- Military Hunger Prevention Act of 2016: If enacted, this legislation will make a meaningful difference to the tens of thousands of currently serving military families who struggle with food insecurity yet face a needless barrier to accessing the Supplemental Nutrition Assistance Program (SNAP).
 November 2016

 - Military Hunger Summit: This summit convened 24 military service organizations, public officials and anti-hunger organizations to address the unique challenges faced by active duty military and veteran families.
 June 2016